 Accredited courses from leading Australian universities, TAFEs and colleges

-Australia offers 8 hospitality management tafe courses in 2026, ranging from Short Courses to Diploma.
+Australia offers 20 hospitality management tafe courses in 2026, ranging from Certificate III to Master's Degree.
 You can study hospitality management tafe fully online or on-campus through registered RTOs, TAFEs, and universities.
-Courses typically take 1 month to 4 years to complete.
-Graduates often progress into roles such as barista, hotel front office attendant, receptionist or waitstaff in Australia’s tourism and hospitality sector.
+Courses typically take 6 months to 2 years to complete.
+Graduates often start in roles such as Bar Attendant, Barista or Waitstaff, and may be eligible for fee-free TAFE or state-subsidised training in selected hospitality programmes.

 Displaying 20 of 20 courses